Pix From Opening Weekend

 Two Sport Star

-It appears that Chad Johnson/Ochoinco is taking his skills to Kansas City for a tryout with Sporting KC of the MLS.
+It appears that Chad Johnson/Ochocinco is taking his skills to Kansas City for a tryout with Sporting KC of the MLS.
 This got me to thinking about an article from Bill Simmons at ESPN from a few years ago when he mused about a US sports bizarro world where our best athletes would be funneled towards soccer the way they are in European and South American countries.
 He imagined a scenario where Allen Iverson was playing soccer and claimed (not too far fetched, in my opinion) that Iverson could have been one of the greatest soccer players in the world:

 By the way, I’ve been watching the World Cup for four weeks trying to decide which NBA players could have been dominant soccer players, eventually coming to three conclusions.
 First, Allen Iverson would have been the greatest soccer player ever — better than Pele, better than Ronaldo, better than everyone.
 I think this is indisputable, actually.
 Second, it’s a shame that someone like Chris Andersen couldn’t have been pushed toward soccer, because he would have been absolutely unstoppable soaring above the middle of the pack on corner kicks.
 And third, can you imagine anyone being a better goalie than Shawn Marion?
 It would be like having a 6-foot-9 human octopus in the net.
 How could anyone score on him?
 He’d have every inch of the goal covered.
 Just as a sports experiment, couldn’t we have someone teach Marion the rudimentary aspects of playing goal, then throw him in a couple of MLS games?
 Like you would turn the channel if this happened?